 The Carnaval Court is one of my favorite places to hang out at Harrah’s.
 It is just outside the Sportsbook.
 The flair bartenders are great and you can listen to free live music during the day.
 I’m also a big fan of the new Fulton Street Bar, located between the Food Hall and the Mardi Gras Towers.

 Getting around from Harrah’s is very easy.
-You can use the Monorail station behind Harrah’s, the free shuttle to the Rio or even rent a car from the onsite Hertz desk (conveniently located next to the concierge).
+You can use the Monorail station behind Harrah’s, walk to the various nearby casinos or even rent a car from the onsite Hertz desk (conveniently located next to the concierge).
 If you are driving, beware that driving access to Harrah’s is actually from Linq Lane, behind Harrah’s.
 Note that the free shuttle to the Rio has been discontinued.

 Basic room rates at Harrah’s tend to be more affordable than many other hotels.
 Right now, Harrah’s is running a special with rates as low as $29 per night during the week.
 Rates in the $60-$70 range are more typical.
 Weekend rates around $150 are not unusual.
 Harrah’s charges a $29 per night resort fee ($32.48 after taxes).
 That fee is waiver for Total Rewards Diamond and SevenStar players.
 The resort fee covers local calls, in-room internet access and 2 daily fitness center passes.